The Harmless Set Problem: W[1]-hardness parameterized by treewidth

 In this section we show that the {\sc Harmless Set} problem with majority thresholds is W[1]-hard when parameterized by the treewidth.
 To show W[1]-hardness of {\sc Harmless Set} with majority thresholds, we reduce from the following problem, which is known to be W[1]-hard parameterized by the treewidth of the graph \cite{DBLP:journals/corr/abs-1107-1177}: \\ \fbox { }\\

-In {\sc Minimum Maximum Outdegree} problem, every edge weight $\omega(u,v)$ of $G$ is given in unary, that is, every edge weight $\omega(u,v)$ is polynomially bounded in $|V(G)|$.
+In {\sc Minimum Maximum Outdegree} problem, every edge weight $w(u,v)$ of $G$ is given in unary, that is, every edge weight $w(u,v)$ is polynomially bounded in $|V(G)|$.
 In a weighted undirected graph $G$, the weighted degree of a vertex $v$, is defined as the sum of the weights of the edges incident to $v$ in $G$.
-If $r$ is greater than or equal to the maximum weighted degree of $G$, then obviously the input instance is a yes instance.
-Therefore, we consider $r$ to be less than the maximum weighted degree of $G$, thus $r$ is also polynomially bounded in $|V(G)|$.
 In this section, we prove the following theorem:

 \begin{theorem} \rm The {\sc Harmless Set} problem with majority thresholds is W[1]-hard when parameterized by the treewidth of the graph. \end{theorem}